 the map

-Over the past decade, more than three million travelers have visited the Indian Taj Mahal each year.
-The white marble monument – completed some 15 years ago by Emperor Shah Jahan in memory of his wife, Mumtaz Mahal, who died in childbirth in 1631 – stands on three acres of land on the Yamuna River in the northern city of Agra.
+More than three million travelers have visited India’s Taj Mahal every year for the past decade.
+The white marble monument – completed about 15 years ago by Emperor Shah Jahan in memory of his wife, Mumtaz Mahal, who died in childbirth in 1631 – stands on a three-acre plot on the Yamuna River in the northern city of Agra.

-The massive undertaking includes the washing of the marble exterior and the restoration of the massive main doors in red sandstone, including the replacement of the semi-precious inlay.
-The restoration is expected to take several years.
-Even before the scaffolding is lowered, visitors will find that the monument’s aura of serenity, long associated with this symbol of romantic love, remains intact.
+The massive undertaking includes scrubbing the marble exterior and restoring the massive red sandstone main doors, including replacing the semi-precious inlay.
+The restoration should take several years.
+Even before the scaffolding drops, visitors will find that the monument’s aura of serenity, long associated with this symbol of romantic love, remains intact.